 A key driver in maximising the financial returns of any solar and battery system is maximising self-consumption.
 Higher consumption will result in higher utilisation of the solar and battery system, resulting in higher bill savings and a faster payback period.
 The converse is true if consumption is lower - payback periods will be longer.

 Does the Tesla Powerwall 2 make financial sense?
 It depends.

 Another way of viewing the financial case for batteries is by comparing it to other types of common investments.

-On a 'system' basis, the annual returns generated could exceed average annual returns from shares and property.
-On a stand-alone basis, the returns from a Tesla Powerwall 2 exceed current term deposit mortgage rates.
+On a 'system' basis, the annual returns generated could exceed average annual returns from mortgage rates, shares and property.
+On a stand-alone basis, the returns from a Tesla Powerwall 2 fall well short.